Lilypad-Tech/lilysaas/README.md

 go run . serve
 ```

+#### port forwarding for local web development on a remote GPU machine

 If you want to run the stack on a GPU machine and access it via browser on another machine, the following might be useful:
 ```
 sudo ssh -L 80:localhost:80 <user>@<gpu-node>